ecg-icas/icas/src/source/reference/get-ad.rst

 **Required Scope:** ``api_ro`` or ``console_ro``

-Version 2 works just like :ref:`get_ad_v3` except that it is compatible with :ref:`categories_v1`.
+Version 2 works just like :ref:`get_ad_v3` except that it is only compatible with :ref:`categories_v1`.
 To use it set the ``Accept`` header to ``application/sellside.ad.list-v2+json``.